 In comparison, the ReMarkable 2 costs $399 / £399 / $679 for the tablet alone.
 You’ll need to pay an extra $49 / £49 / AU$79 to get the Marker (stylus).
 There is a Folio available for the ReMarkable 2, but that too is an extra expense.

-While it might hold its own against the direct competition, the Elipsa costs more than the current 10.2-inch Apple iPad (2020), a far more versatile device with a color screen, multimedia support and access to the App Store.
+While it might hold its own against the direct competition, the Elipsa costs more than the 2021 10.2-inch Apple iPad, a far more versatile device with a color screen, multimedia support and access to the App Store.
 However, it would be unfair to compare a traditional tablet to an E Ink device as their use cases are quite different and, in case case, it's cheaper than the 2022 10.9-inch iPad.